acrylian/swipe_gestures/README.md

 Usage
 ------

-Install in the `/plugins` and enable the plugin.
+Put the file `swipe_gestures.php` and the folder of the same name into your `/plugins` folder and enable the plugin.